tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/global-artifacts/user_manual.md

 >Human Resources Managers (HRMs): responsible for managing personnel, assigning tasks, and overseeing the skills and qualifications of collaborators within green spaces.

->Facility Managers (FMs): responsible for managing vehicles, equipment, and other facilities necessary for the maintenance and operation of green spaces.
+>Vehicle and Equipment Fleet Managers (VFMs): responsible for managing vehicles, equipment, and other facilities necessary for the maintenance and operation of green spaces.

 Whether you are an experienced user or new to the application, this manual will provide step-by-step instructions, tips, and best practices to help you make the most out of our application.